jwagrunner/Car_Simulator/README.md

 # Car_Simulator

 Read guidelines below for assignment.
-This was a group assignment.
+This was a group assignment which consisted of one car moving, not multiple.
 No Raspberry Pis or socket programming used.
-Just a single car moving.

 UNC Charlotte Course: ECGR-4090